noanabeshima/visual-value-iteration/README.md

 The whiter a square, the greater the expected future reward of the optimal policy (or at least approximately, the video approaches the true value over time).

 The Bellman equation is a key part of modern reinforcement learning.
-Watch how the expected value of cells propagates from the bottom right one all the way to the top left in the gif!
+Watch how the expected value of cells propagates from the bottom right one all the way to the top left!